mezzio/mezzio-problem-details/docs/book/middleware.md

 As such, you can register this in middleware stacks in order to automate generation of problem details for exceptions and PHP errors.

-As an example, using Expressive, you could compose it as an error handler within your application pipeline, having it handle _all_ errors and exceptions from your application:
+As an example, using Mezzio, you could compose it as an error handler within your application pipeline, having it handle _all_ errors and exceptions from your application: